neondatabase/website/content/docs/ai/langchain.md

 LangChain can find similar documents to the user's latest query and invoke the OpenAI API to power [chat completion](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) responses, providing a seamless integration for creating dynamic interactions.

+Here's how you can power chat completions in an API route:

 <CodeTabs labels={['JavaScript', 'Python']}>

 ```tsx